Analyses

 To start with, the model connects POIs and fibre nodes to the existing road network using straight lines (unless they are already on the road network).
 Then, for each unconnected POI, it computes the shortest path to all fibre nodes.
 POIs that are already connected to the fibre network can also act as fibre nodes, from which the fibre network can be extended.

-Figure: Graph initialization and fibre path algorithm
+Figure: Graph initialization and fibre path algorithm (school connectivity example)

 graph-initialization

 At each step of the algorithm, new connections are made between connected and unconnected points as long as the length of the new connection is below a specified threshold.
-For example, it can be specified that no single fibre line should be longer than 5 kilometres.
+For example, it can be specified that no single fibre connection should be longer than 5 kilometres.

 This approach enables economies of scale: POIs can act as relay points for neighbouring POIs, enabling connectivity without each one needing to connect directly to a transmission node.
 This approach optimises resource usage and simplifies network expansion.